rondorn/70K-Bands/README.md

 Developers are encouraged to:

-- Fork the project
 - Contribute improvements
-- Build festival-specific implementations
 - Submit bug fixes and enhancements

-If you are developing a festival application based on Open Metal Fest Suite, please reach out.
-Collaboration is encouraged and helps strengthen the ecosystem for the entire metal festival community.
+- Help support existing festivals
+- Work with the project to add support for new festivals

+While independent forks are permitted under the GPL license, collaboration through the primary Open Metal Fest Suite repository is strongly encouraged.

+The platform is under active development, and maintaining a shared codebase helps ensure that improvements, bug fixes, and new features benefit the entire metal festival community.

+If you are interested in supporting a new festival, please reach out before creating a separate implementation.
+In most cases, adding support through the main project will result in less duplicated effort and a better experience for festival organizers and attendees alike.

 ---